uberskigeek/appsody-stack-tools/README.md

 - -c or --contextRoot - When testing the application this value will be used to contact the application.
 It is expected that a response code of 200 will be received when the application is available.
+- -h or --health - If the application being tested does not implement the microprofile health api then add this parameter with a value of N. This will skip the test checking the health api.

 ### Mutual exclusivity
 If -a, -s, or -t are used along with -g and -b then the -g and -b parameters